Donovan Mitchell Player Props: Cavaliers vs. Heat

 Donovan Mitchell Insights vs. the Heat

-- He's connected on 3.6 threes per game, or 26.5% of his team's makes from beyond the arc this season.
+- Mitchell's opponents, the Heat, have one of the NBA's slowest tempos with 99.4 possessions per game, while his Cavaliers rank 21st in possessions per game with 98.8.

-- The Cavaliers rank 21st in possessions per game with 98.8.
-His opponents, the Heat, have one of the slowest tempos with 99.5 possessions per contest.
+- Giving up 109.1 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- The Heat concede 109.1 points per contest, second-ranked in the NBA.
+- On the glass, the Heat have conceded 42 rebounds per contest, which puts them seventh in the NBA.

 Donovan Mitchell vs. the Heat